4site-interactive-studios/en-shopping-cart/README.md

 ## How to use it:

+The Shopping Cart page will try to use the currency code from the "transaction.pay" hidden field.
+You can set the currency code position to the right of the amount by adding the `currency-right` class to either the card's row (global) or the card's container (specific).

 - Creating the Header: (6min video https://share.cleanshot.com/lMoSDZ )
 - Different themes available: (3min video https://share.cleanshot.com/Lu7JH4 )
   You can choose between the following themes: